 In many respects, it is the job of a father to ensure that his children grow up to surpass his own achievements and make the world a better place.
 While Bruce Wayne inherited a great deal of wealth and power from the passing of his father Thomas, no father figure has given a greater sense of justice, responsibility, and trust to a hero than Alfred Pennyworth.

-Described as Batman’s batman, Pennyworth is many things to our hero, including a butler, housekeeper, best friend, legal guardian, and surrogate father figure.
-For a hero such as the Dark Knight, it is vital that Alfred serves as a spot of brightness, providing comic relief and a moral anchor for Bruce Wayne in the ever-dangerous landscape of Gotham City.
+Described as Batman’s Batman, Pennyworth is many things to our hero, including a butler, housekeeper, best friend, legal guardian, and surrogate father figure.
+For a hero like the Dark Knight, it is vital that Alfred serves as a spot of brightness, providing comic relief and a moral anchor for Bruce Wayne in the ever-dangerous landscape of Gotham City.

-While sometimes his butler status for Bruce is played for laughs- such as in the case of the LEGO Batman movie with the lobster thermidor — more than anything, it has always been Alfred that has provided comfort and support to an orphan in need of a protective, loving presence in his life.
-And of course, he provides Batman with the assurance and trust he needs in order to protect Gotham and all of the DC Universe.
+While sometimes his butler status for Bruce is played for laughs — like in The LEGO Batman Movie with the lobster thermidor — more than anything, it has always been Alfred who has provided comfort and support to an orphan in need of a protective, loving presence in his life.
+And of course, he provides Batman with the assurance and trust he needs in order to protect Gotham and all of the DC universe.

-So, did we feature your favorite fictional fathers?
+So, did we feature your favorite fictional fathers of the comics?
 Or was this just a list full of dad jokes?
-If we missed someone that you think should be on the list, be sure to send us your opinions.
-If you enjoyed this list, be sure to also check out the Top 10 Moms in Comics feature!
+If we missed someone who you think should be on the list, be sure to keep the conversation going over at side.show/geekgroup, and don’t forget to Let Your Geek Sideshow!